GAMGO/JJuniv1/README.md

-# gbc2018
+# JJUniv1
-JeonJu.univ Unity 3d Lecture Repositories.
+It is The Dept of Game Contents in JeonJu University's Unity 3d Lecture Repositories.